cdfoundation/sig-best-practices/README.md

 SIG Best Practices is a [CDF Special Interest Group](https://github.com/cdfoundation/toc/tree/master/sigs).

-The process SIG Interoperability follows can be seen from [here](https://github.com/cdfoundation/toc/blob/master/GROUPS.md#sigs).
+The process SIG Best Practices follows can be seen from [here](https://github.com/cdfoundation/toc/blob/master/GROUPS.md#sigs).

 Chairs and the TOC Sponsor of the SIG are